vanavreddy/Parallel_Compute_Engine/README.md

 first time setup.

 1. Set up the Conda environment
-2. Set up the Environment file
+2. Set up the Environment File
+3. Install epihiper_setup_utils and mackenzie
-3. Partition the Networks
+4. Partition the Networks
-4. Configure MacKenzie Scheduling System
+5. Start the Pipeline

-## 1. Setting up the Conda Environment
+## 1. Set up the Conda environment

 We use Conda for managing software dependencies other than EpiHiper, C++ compilers, and MPI implementations.